JL421/USUS/README.md

 ##Running the Script

- - Run the script from command line, and it will walk you through an initial setup

-        powershell.exe -ExecutionPolicy Bypass -NoProfile -File "Path to USUS.ps1"

  - Run the script from command line, or create a scheduled task to keep your installers up to date automatically.

-        Usage: USUS.ps1 -ConfigDir [Your ConfigDirectory Path]
+        Usage: USUS.ps1 -ConfigFile [Your ConfigFile Path]

         Required Flags :
-         -ConfigDir    This is where all of the parts of the script live.
-        This currently contains the PackageRepo, IncludesDir, and Base Config
+         -ConfigFile    This is the path to your Config File XML Document

         Optional Flags :
             -DebugEnable  Use this to enable Debug output